SnoozeTime/snoozetime.github.io/_posts/2019-02-20-TCP-framing-protocol.markdown

 I often use TCP for communication within a network of systems.
 Let's just use the example of a online game.
 The client, that is the game that is running on your own machine, needs to get the latest game update from the server, which is located on my environment.
 The client also needs to send updates to the server.
-For example, if your character moves and shoot, this information need to be forwarded to the server.
+For example, if your character moves and shoots, this information need to be forwarded to the server.

-Here, I won't talk about problematics such as who hold the true state between the server and client.
+Here, I won't talk about problematics such as who holds the true state between the server and client.
 I will just show an easy way to send messages across the network.

 I'll show how to solve common problems that are encountered when sending data across the network: